uf-mil/mil/docs/software/noetic_migration.md

 with a link - clicking that link should open up an HTML page where you can see your beautiful new documentation!
 How exciting!

 When a new member sees the method in the first code block, how are they supposed to know what it does?
 This is what the docstring and typing annotations help with!
 Now, another member can instantly see the types of parameters the method accepts, what it returns, and what it is supposed to do.

 Again, this is totally optional.
 But, if you complete this step, you will have the opportunity to learn much more about the codebase and how each module works!

 ### Step Four: Check and verify

 Great!
 By now, the code should be ready to be run in Python 3.
 For a last step check, run `python-modernize` again and verify that any warnings that appear do not need to be fixed.
 Finally, run `black` again.

-## Updating CMake minimum verison
+## Updating CMake minimum version

 The CMake minimum version in each package needs to be updated to version `3.0.3`.
 This has already been completed for all packages and should not need to be completed again.

 ## Testing the changes